sidneywidmer/Latchet/README.md

 Also make shure to read the Ratchet docs on how to deploy your app: [Ratchet Docs - Deployment](http://socketo.me/docs/deploy "Ratchet Docs")

+One word to the environment: Because the whole application will be running from the console, make shure to pass the desired environment as a parameter in your console command e.g:

+	$ sudo php artisan latchet:listen --env=local

 ### Client

 Now that we have our server up and running, we somehow need to connect to it right?
 [Autobahn JS](http://autobahn.ws/js "Autobahn JS") to the rescue.